Do Not Watch [Infinite]

 But she couldn't use it continuously.
 After just two uses, she felt like her brain was burning out.

-Still, she glared darkly, "You'd better not lie to Mommy.
-Mommy will punish naughty children."
+Still, she glared darkly, "You'd better not lie to me.
+Mom will punish naughty children."

-Ignoring the throbbing in her skull, Mo Bai replied gently, "I wouldn't lie to Mommy.
+Ignoring the throbbing in her skull, Mo Bai replied gently, "I wouldn't lie to you.
 Oh, there's gauze in the medicine box.
 Let me bandage you, okay?"

 For some reason, that sentence seemed to trigger another frenzy.
-Mommy began muttering, "Bandage, bandage, bandage… I'll bandage my pretty daughter," while looking at Mo Bai up and down.
+The monster began muttering, "Bandage, bandage, bandage… I'll bandage my pretty daughter," while looking at Mo Bai up and down.

 Mo Bai: "…"